-Eye Protection116 Model Policy
+Eye Protection102 Model Policy[required]103

-The Governing Board of De La Salle adopts the following policy effective on the date that the policy is adopted by the Board.
+The Governing Board of Lee A. Tolbert Community Academy adopts the following policy effective on that date that the policy is adopted by the Board.

 Every student, teacher, and visitor is required to wear an industrial quality eye protective device when participating in or observing any of the following: